 What do words like grade and stage mean?

 The grade of your UTUC depends on how aggressive the cancer is.
 There are 2 grades of UTUC: low grade and high grade.
 Low grade is usually not very aggressive and is slow to spread.
 High grade is more dangerous.
 It can be aggressive and could spread to other parts of your urinary tract or other parts of your body.

 The stage of your UTUC depends on how deep into your kidney or ureter your cancer has grown.
 The stage of your cancer could be anywhere from 0 to 4.
-However, it can be hard to know what stage UTUC is.
-Your urologist might not always be able to tell.
+It can be hard to know what stage UTUC is, and your urologist might not always be able to tell.

-For more information about grade and stage, visit the What to know about UTUC page.
+For more information about grade and stage, visit the Understanding UTUC page.

 How do I find out what grade and stage my UTUC is?

 Talk to your urologist.
 The results of your biopsy should give your urologist more information about the grade and stage of your UTUC.

 What can I expect if I need to have surgery to remove my UTUC?

 There are a lot of important things to think about before you have surgery, even if it’s a minor operation.
 Visit the Getting treated page for information about what surgery could mean for you.

 Are there any medications that I can take for UTUC?